 Residents are also advised to support the NHS by ensuring they continue to get immunised against the infectious diseases that we can prevent including measles and seasonal flu.

 “Like everyone else, I hope that at some point soon, recovery plans will include vaccination against coronavirus.
 In the meantime, our priority, as it has been throughout the pandemic, has been to protect the NHS.
-A second wave of COVID may strike in winter when the NHS is usually under pressure.
+A second wave of Covid 19 may strike in winter when the NHS is usually under pressure.
 You can do your bit for the NHS this winter by being vaccinated against the flu.”
 Mark Ansell, concluded.